acer0010101/TSUBP/README.md

 Which means that the model has **no** quality assurance.
 Please be careful if you need to use any content in this model.
 ## Usage
+With calculating the interest score matrix, train within the trainset and get result of the interest score, in order to predict the user in the incoming short period of time.
 ## Environment & Requirement
 ### Environment
 - python 3.10.7